Cumulo-pro/Story_protocol/README.md

 - Testnet: https://cumulo.pro/services/story-aeneid/resources

 **Description:**
-Continuously updated directory aggregating validator-provided infrastructure and tooling, indexed and filterable by category.
+Continuously updated directory that aggregates validator-provided infrastructure and tooling for the Story Protocol ecosystem.
+Resources are indexed and filterable by category to enable fast discovery.

 **Value for Story:**
-Improves accessibility and usability of RPCs, APIs, explorers, snapshots, tools, and technical content for the ecosystem.
+Improves accessibility and usability of the ecosystem by making public RPCs, gRPCs, APIs, EVM RPCs, explorers, snapshots, tools, and technical content easy to locate for developers, validators, delegators, and infrastructure operators.

+Key Features:
+•	Indexed by resource type (RPC, gRPC, API, EVM, Snapshots, Tools, Content, Explorers)
+•	Covers contributions from multiple Story validators
+•	Supports both mainnet and testnet environments
+•	Regularly updated to reflect active infrastructure

 ---